Rhode Island, Slavery, and the Slave Trade Education Standards

 HP 5: Human societies and cultures develop and change in response to human needs and wants.

-HP5 -1: Students understand a variety of factors affect cultural diversity within a society by
+HP 5– 1 Students demonstrate an understanding that a variety of factors affect cultural diversity within a society by…

-HP5 -3: Students understand how various perspectives have led individuals and/or groups to interpret events or phenomena differently and with historical consequences by
+HP 5– 3 Various perspectives have led individuals and/or groups to interpret events or phenomena differently and with historical consequences by…

 b. describing how the historical perspectives of leaders and decision makers served to shape and influence public policy using primary sources as evidence.